rarrdeguzman/my-react-app/README.md

 This document summarizes the steps to host a **React + Vite app** on GitHub Pages with **automatic deployment using GitHub Actions**.

+Each section includes the **purpose** of the step.

 ---

 ## 1️⃣ Project Setup
+**Purpose:** Set up the project structure and install all required dependencies to run a React + Vite application.
 - Create a React + Vite app.
 - Install dependencies: